lekkas/flipper-zero-l80-gps/README.md

-# FlipperZero - L80GPS integration
+# FlipperZero - L80 GPS module integration

 Found a dusty GPS module in the drawer and decided to give it some life: